jeredw/eniac-chess/easm.md

 This example also shows the weird data format of the function table: each row is two six digit halves called A and B, each of which has its own output.
 Here, we combine A and B into one ten digit accumulator by dropping the leftmost two digits using a permuter.
 That's fine for this case, but in the real control cycle we store instructions I6...I2 in IR, and put the top two digits I1 -- the first instruction on the row to be exected -- into EX.
 There's logic in the control cycle to handle consuming an opcode from EX or from IR depending on whether or not we just fetched.
 This pattern was borrowed from the 1947 design.

-This layout also means that the program counter cannot point to any instruction that's not at the beginning of a row.
+This layout also means that the program counter can only point to instructions at the beginning of a row.
 All jump locations have to be row-aligned.
 Also, two and three word instructions (those with immediate data or addresses) cannot cross a row.
 Unused words in each row could be filled with NOP instructions, but if they are filled with 99 instead, which we call SLED, then the control cycle immediately fetches a new row without trying to decode the empty words.

 ## Instruction decoding